 Generally, puppies will have a good understanding of where they are supposed to potty after about a month of house training.

 At around 16 weeks (four months old), your young puppy knows to wait for you to take him outside for his potty break.
-You will know that your puppies need to go when they signal or send cues to tell you he has to potty.
+You will know that your puppies need to go when they signal or send cues telling you he has to potty.
 These cues may include barking, running around, whining, or scratching at the door.

 Despite this, accidents should still be expected during this young age.
 And when they do happen, this Swivel Bin & Rake Pooper Scooper would help you clean up after your furry pet’s mess.

 Of course, it is proper to store these mess on proper disposable poop bags, which fits most dispensers.
-And to get away from stains and odors caused by severe dog accidents, using this Stain and Odor Eliminator with enzymatic formula will eliminate the toughest stains and odors caused by potty accidents.
+And to get away from stains and odors caused by potty accidents, using this Pet Stain and Odor Remover with natural bio-enzymatic formula will eliminate the toughest odors caused by potty accidents.

 Can A Puppy Be Toilet Trained In A Week?

 House training may take longer if you bring home a new puppy older than 12 weeks old and have been potty trained in a crate or, worse, not fully potty trained.

 Experts claim that a puppy has bladder control and bowel control of around one hour per month of his age.
 Hence, at four months old, it will probably take a maximum interval of four hours between potty trips.

 However, this may be affected by his fluid intake and level of excitement, as dogs tend to loosen their bladders if overexcited.